fluencelabs/nox/bootstrap/private_ethereum.md

 # Setting up private Ethereum blockchain with a full and a light nodes

 ## Prerequisites
-you will need Docker installed and running
+You will need [Docker](https://www.docker.com/get-started) installed and running.

-[here is direct link for macOS](https://download.docker.com/mac/stable/Docker.dmg), so you don't have to log into Docker store
+[Here is direct link for macOS](https://download.docker.com/mac/stable/Docker.dmg), so you don't have to log into Docker store.

 ## Create directory for blockchain
 `BLOCKCHAIN=/some/path`
 `mkdir $BLOCKCHAIN`

-## Create data dir (not sure if nodekeyhex is needed)
+## Create data dir
 You need to run this for every future node, specifying different datadir since datadir can't be shared.
-`docker run -v "$BLOCKCHAIN:/root" ethereum/client-go --nodekeyhex 091bd6067cb4612df85d9c1ff85cc47f259ced4d4cd99816b14f35650f59c322 --networkid=1234 --datadir="/root/.ethereum/devchain" --mine init "/root/genesis.json"`
+`docker run -v "$BLOCKCHAIN:/root" ethereum/client-go --networkid=1234 --datadir="/root/.ethereum/devchain" --mine init "/root/genesis.json"`

 ## Create docker network so nodes could freely talk to each other
 `docker create network geth-net`